ThestralWarrior/TextingApplication/README.md

 # TextingApplication
-This is a program to allow users to run their own texting servers and allow others along with themselves to connect to each others' servers to text.
+This is a project to allow users to run their own texting servers and allow others along with themselves to connect to each others' servers to text.

 # Concepts used in this project
 ~ Networking & Socket programming